Inaugural cohort: May 27 - Aug 15, 2025

 Portfolio-ready work

-By partnering with small to medium-sized studios behind beloved games, we offer you the chance to gain broad exposure and make meaningful impacts.
+By partnering with beloved small to medium-sized studios, we offer you the chance to gain broad exposure and make meaningful impacts.
 You’ll take ownership of tasks that showcase your abilities, not just work on scattered bug fixes.

 Community & industry connection